HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 To address these needs, the DCP RFC process defines a transparent and standard method for community members to propose and build consensus around substantial enhancements to DCP software or governance.

-### When is a RFC required?
+### When is an RFC required?

-Any proposal that would benefit from additional review or design before being implemented is a good candidate for a RFC.
+Any proposal that would benefit from additional review or design before being implemented is a good candidate for an RFC.

-- A RFC is required if the implemented design would be described in written communication to the community.
+- An RFC is required if the implemented design would be described in written communication to the community.
-- A RFC is required if a design impacts the scope of multiple projects.
+- An RFC is required if a design impacts the scope of multiple projects.
-- A RFC is required if a technical initiative (refactoring, major architectural change) impacts the community.
+- An RFC is required if a technical initiative (refactoring, major architectural change) impacts the community.
-- A RFC is required for all changes to DCP governance.
+- An RFC is required for all changes to DCP governance.

-### Revising RFC(s)
+### Revising RFCs

-How are RFC(s) maintained as *living documents* in an iterative development process where the original design may substantially change based on implementation experiences?
+How are RFCs maintained as *living documents* in an iterative development process where the original design may substantially change based on implementation experiences?

-Where necessary, existing RFCs can be revised using the same process (a proposed change submitted as a pull request and subject to community review and approval). **Major changes should result in a new RFC.**
+Where necessary, existing RFCs can be revised using the same process (a proposed change submitted as a RFC pull request and subject to community review and approval). **Major changes should result in a new RFC.**

 ### What are the roles in the RFC process?

 - **Authors** are DCP community members.

-- **Shepherds** are members of *DCP PM* assigned to assist the **Author(s)** and ensure that a RFC progresses to closure.
+- **Shepherds** are members of *DCP PM* assigned to assist the **Author(s)** and ensure that the RFC progresses to closure.

-- **Approvers** for governance RFC(s) are the Project Leads and Product Owners from *DCP PM*.
+- **Approvers** for governance RFCs are the Project Leads and Product Owners from *DCP PM*.

-- **Approvers** for software RFC(s) are the Technical Leads from *DCP Architecture*.
+- **Approvers** for software RFCs are the Technical Leads from *DCP Architecture*.

 - **Reviewers** are DCP community members.